Patriot Leader at Moore’s Creek

-The bumpy, dirt, Lillington Lane can only get you close to Alexander Lillington’s grave, which is out of sight on private property, past a gate where the lane takes a sharp right at the marker above.
-The family cemetery is out of sight on private property.
+The bumpy, dirt, Lillington Lane can only get you close to Alexander Lillington’s grave, which is out of sight on private property, past a gate where the lane turns right (at the coordinates 34.50, -77.80).
 Their home was nearby, but the exact location is unknown.
 If you visit, please respect the property owners’ rights by not trespassing beyond the gate, even if open.

 John Alexander Lillington—who preferred his middle name—was born to a planter and politician in the Brunswick Town area.
 Orphaned, he was raised by his uncle, but Lillington, too, became a planter and politician.
 He was also a justice of the peace, and a surveyor.